magento1211/magento-category-bundle/docs/custom-types.md

 export default factory;
 ```

-The implemented `render()` will get an instance of `PropertyDto` which also contains a method to register changes that
+The implemented `render()` method will get an instance of `PropertyDto` injected.
+The `PropertyDto` contains a method to
-occur when you do changes in your custom property on the category page.
+apply changes from your custom property on the category page.
 You can also access:

 | Accessor                      | Description                                   |
 |-------------------------------|-----------------------------------------------|